browserengineering/book/book/text.md

     `dataclass` library, which makes it easier to define these sorts of utility classes.

-[^14]: If you\'ve done exercises in prior chapters, your code will look
+[^14]: If you\'ve done exercises in prior chapters, your code will
-    different.
-The code in these chapters always assumes you haven\'t done the exercises, so you\'re on your own to port any modifications.
+    look different.
+Code snippets in the book always assume you haven't done the exercises, so you're on your own to port any modifications.

 [^15]: This may strike you as an odd decision: perhaps you should raise